 What are the key traits of the January Birthstone?

 Constancy, faith, and love are some of the key traits of people born in January and whose birthstone is the Garnet.

-People born under this birthstone are also energetic, confident, and possess a great deal of willpower.
+People born under this birthstone (unlike the March birthstone) are also energetic, confident, and possess a great deal of willpower.

 Despite this stone’s highly grounding nature, people who have Garnet as their birthstone are very sensual.

 They have strong and intense feelings that propel their big romantic dreams, and they have the tendency to throw themselves into their relationships.
 It’s all out or nothing at all.

 Garnet signifies protection, faith, friendship, purity, truth, and victory.
 This birthstone also symbolizes enduring friendships and happiness.

 It has also been associated with commitment, regeneration, insight, and awareness, as well as negative forces, black magic, and dark energies.